03jordan11/CheckMates/Chess Game/README.md

 ### <a name="running"></a> Running

 #### Important Note 1 (before runing):
-1. Go to [Stockfish official site](https://stockfishchess.org/download/), choose one of the "Engine Binaries", download the stockfish file.

-2. Unzip the download file, find an excutable under folder name like 'Mac'(for Mac) or 'Windows'(for Windows)

-For example, 'stockfish-11-64' under 'Mac'(for Mac) folder, 'stockfish_20011801_x64' under 'Windows'(for Windows) folder.

-3. Copy or Move the excutable to the 'Chess Game' folder

-4. Go to "ChessEng.py"
+1. Go to "ChessEng.py"

-5. Find the following line:
+2. Find the following line:
 ```
 self.engine = chess.engine.SimpleEngine.popen_uci("/Users/dongchenye/Desktop/Senior Design/Chess Game/stockfish-11-64")
 ```

-6. change the path into your own path:
+3. change the path into your own path:
 ```
-self.engine = chess.engine.SimpleEngine.popen_uci(""your_own_path"/Chess Game/stockfish_excutable_name")
+self.engine = chess.engine.SimpleEngine.popen_uci(""your own path"/Chess Game/stockfish-11-64")
 ```
 #### Important Note 2 (before runing):

 By default, in the `OOPGUI_revised.py` file, the test mode is on : `test_flag = True`.
 When test mode is on, this will ignore the camera input, and ask the player input on command line.
 For example:
 when the "PlayerMovePage" is displayed, click "Done" buttom, then on command line, it will ask you for input.`Please input your next move (ex: 'e2e4'):`.
 And display the board, after the move is made.

 If you want to turn off the test mode, go to `OOPGUI_revised.py` file, change 'test_flag' from 'True' to 'False'